 Smash each of the balls flat with your hand:

-Then bake until lightly golden brown:
+Then bake on a parchment paper lined baking sheet until lightly golden brown:

-Top with the tomato salad:
+Then, top each tuile with a spoonful of the tomato salad:

-- 1 tbsp flour
+- 2 tbsp flour

-- 1 tbsp softened butter
+- 2 tbsp softened butter

 - 1/8 tsp cracked peppercorns